schowdhury123/Final-Project/README.md

 ## Welcome to my website
 ### My name is Sagnik Chowdhury

-You can find me on @chowdy71 at Instagram
+<body>You can find me on @chowdy71 at Instagram</body>

-Three things that I am proud of doing in high school are:
+<body>Three things that I am proud of doing in high school are:
-*Volunteering at two different hospitals
+-Volunteering at two different hospitals
-*Restarting the chess program at the EBPL
+-Restarting the chess program at the EBPL
-*Doing cancer research at Kean University
+-Doing cancer research at Kean University </body>